FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 4. Use in Flavors

-In flavor applications, 1-octen-3-ol is used across various categories, including savory, dairy, and mushroom flavors.
-It serves as a functional impact note, providing authenticity and depth to flavor systems.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with lower concentrations used for subtle enhancement and higher levels for more pronounced effects.
-The compound is relatively stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+In flavor applications, 1-octen-3-ol is primarily used to impart a mushroom-like note, enhancing the authenticity of savory profiles.
+It is commonly used in soups, sauces, and meat analogs.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and the complexity of the flavor system.
+The compound is relatively stable under typical processing conditions, although it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature